MogiePete/zabbix-systemd-service-monitoring/README.md

 FEATURES
 --------
-* Discovery of systemd Services based on whitelist or blacklist
+* Discovery of systemd Services
+  * Provides option of blacklisting or whitelisting services
 * Provides alerting when a service stops or restarts

 REQUIREMENTS